juhasev/sample-ninja-help/edit-project-sampling-priority.md

 #### Email lifetime hours

-These settings tell the system when to replace outstanding invitations with new ones.
+This setting specifies when the system should replace outstanding invitations with new ones.
 The default setting is 24 hours.
-This basically gives your panelists 24 hours to reply to the email.
+This basically gives your panelists 24 hours to reply to the email before they can lose their participation slot.
 If you are running a project in a hurry and do not care about overages (bad panelist experience), you can use these settings to artificially boost the sampling.
+On the other hand, if your goal is not to exceed quota allocation and have ample time to run the project, you may increase this setting up to 48 hours.

 > **Please note** that this setting only applies to projects that use quotas.